NXP/nxmw/doc/porting/porting_cmake.md

 ## Updating boards folder

-Add new platform folder in boards directory (say lpcxpresso55s69)..
+Add new platform folder in boards directory (say lpcxpresso55s69).
 This should match the board name added in cmake_options.cmake file.
 Copy / implement the necessary files here.
 (Refer existing frdmmcxn947 folder).

 Refer :file:`nxmw/boards/frdmmcxn947/CMakeLists.txt` and create a new cmake file - :file:`nxmw/boards/lpcxpresso55s69/CMakeLists.txt` to include the relevant files of new platform from the mcu-sdk and boards dir.
+Ensure that I2C driver is implemented properly.
+(Refer existing frdmmcxn947 folder for required files and implementation).

+For more information on existing projects using cmake build refer: [**CMake Projects for NX SA**](../../doc/mcu_cmake/readme.md).